Pros / This 7-quart cooker comes in three stylish designs.

 Verdict / The Black & Decker SC2007D's larger-than-average capacity, simple design, and low cost make it a great choice for most large households.

-In our evaporation tests, this device lost 16% of water when left on high for four hours, which was the second largest loss for the high setting.
-When on low, it only lost 9%, which was still on the high side, but not the worst we recorded.
+In our evaporation tests, this device lost 16 percent of its water when left on high for four hours, which was the second largest loss for the high setting.
+When on low, it only lost 9 percent, which was still on the high side, but not the worst we recorded.
 This means that you will want to place a little more liquid in the pot in order to keep your meals from drying out.

 We also measured the exterior temperature of this device after it had been left on high for four hours.
-Most devices will have a pretty warm exterior so you'll want to make sure you get a device that won't burn your fingers when near the normal handling areas.
+Most devices will have a pretty warm exterior, so you'll want to make sure you get a device that won't burn your fingers when near the normal handling areas.
 Above the settings knob, we recorded the temperature at 144 degrees, which was one of the hottest temperatures we recorded.
 Just below the handles on the sides of the device, the temperature came in at 172 degrees, which is somewhat high but not nearly as hot as some of the other devices.
 You'll want to make sure to keep your hands on the side handles, which stay relatively cool to the touch.

-This seven-quart size allows you to cook for six to eight people at once.
+The seven-quart capacity allows you to cook for six to eight people at once.
 At the time of this review, we found this slow cooker on Amazon for only $30, which is less expensive than some of the smaller-capacity devices in this comparison.
 If you're looking for a less expensive device that can feed a decent amount of people, you might be interested in KitchenSmith by BELLA.

 Black & Decker covers this slow cooker with a two-year warranty, which is longer than the average one year of coverage.
 Since this device works manually, it does not include a digital timer.
-This also means that in order to use the Warm setting, you will need to turn the switch when its done cooking.
+This also means that in order to use the warming setting, you will need to turn the switch when its done cooking.